Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

    {:.note}
-   > **Note:** You can use any of the existing scopes besides **`openid`**, as using the `openid` scope will prevent you from using client credentials.
-If this input field is left empty, `openid` will be used.
+   > **Note:** You can use any of the existing scopes besides **`openid`**, as using the `openid` scope prevents you from using client credentials.
+If the **Scopes** field is empty, `openid` will be used.

 6. Click **Save**.

-   {:.note}
-   > **Note:**  If you previously configured any DCR settings, this will overwrite them.
+   If you previously configured any DCR settings, this will overwrite them.

 ## Create an application with DCR